 An ICTD Full Paper, 7-10 pages in the ACM two-column format (excluding references, but including figures and tables), must make a new and complete research contribution, articulate how it is advancing the field of ICTD, and provide complete and substantial support for its results and conclusions.
-Full Papers will be evaluated via double-blind peer review by a multidisciplinary panel of at least three reviewers, one of whom will come from outside the paper’s disciplinary domain in order to ensure broad readability.
-Authors of accepted Full Papers will be invited to give an oral presentation at the conference.
-Full Papers are archived by default in the ACM Digital Library (unless otherwise requested by authors).
+Papers will be evaluated via double-blind peer review by a multidisciplinary panel of at least three reviewers, one of whom will come from outside the paper’s disciplinary domain in order to ensure broad readability.
+Authors of accepted papers will be invited to give an oral presentation at the conference.
+Papers are archived by default in the ACM Digital Library (unless otherwise requested by authors).
 A subset of these papers will be selected for publication in the Information Technology and International Development (ITID) journal as well.
-Submit here <link TBD>.
+Submit here: https://ictdx.cs.washington.edu/submit/.

 Full Papers without Publication

 New this year!
-We recognize that in some disciplines, papers in conference proceedings have less of a publication value.
-Worse, handing over the copyright to ACM hurts.
-To allow scholars in these fields to present their research at ICTD, we welcome an additional kind of submission under Full Papers--papers accepted for publication in the preceding year and a half (from Jan.
+We recognize that in some disciplines, papers in conference proceedings have less publication value.
+Handing over the copyright to ACM may also be undesirable.
+To allow scholars in these fields to present their research at ICTD, we welcome an additional kind of submission under Papers--papers accepted for publication in the preceding year and a half (from Jan.
 1, 2017 through July 15, 2018).
-These will be assessed based on relevance to the conference program and availability of slots.
+Inclusion of these papers into the conference program will depend on relevance to the conference program and availability of slots.
 Accepted papers will be invited for an oral presentation.
-Please submit the paper as an email attachment with (1) information about authors, (2) name of publication venue, (3) evidence of acceptance/publication, and (4) (expected) date of publication to firstname.lastname@example.org by Sep 1, 2018.
+Authors are requested to submit the paper as an email attachment with information about the (1) authors, (2) publication venue, (3) publication status, and (4) (expected) date of publication to firstname.lastname@example.org by Sep 1, 2018.

 An ICTD Poster, up to 4 pages in the ACM two-column format (excluding references, but including figures and tables), can report on practitioner projects, research work in progress, dissertation progress, and other content that would enrich the conference.
-A complete research contribution is not required.
-Posters will be reviewed in the same timeline as (but differently than) Full Papers.
+A complete research contribution is not mandatory.
+Posters will be reviewed in the same timeline as (but differently than) Papers.
 Accepted Posters will be presented as posters at the conference and will be archived in the ACM Digital Library (unless otherwise requested by authors).
-Submit here <link TBD>.
+Submit here: https://ictdx.cs.washington.edu/submit/.

 Open Sessions will welcome a variety of submissions and formats.
 These will be submitted in the form of extended abstracts and will include proposals for panels, workshops, doctoral colloquium submissions, and more.
 While some open sessions have been pre-decided (doctoral colloquium, young researchers, etc.), others are up to the authors to define.
 They can choose to submit to the sessions that have been determined in advance, or propose one of their own.
 To participate, please fill out this <link TBD> Google form.